 A Flexible Routine is Key to Robotic MilkingA well-established routine doesn’t always mean doing the same thing at the same time, every day.
 In fact, routines in a robotic barn are often anything but “routine.”

 No Time for Lost TimeJohn Donnelly knows all too well how preventative maintenance is a dairy farmer’s first line of defense against breakdowns and lost time.
+Learn how you can optimize the Milking Performance of your robot.

 The Power of Data on Your Dairy FarmToday you can automatically record data that was once impossible to measure – but what are we monitoring, and how can the information help you meet your dairy’s goals?